mwojnars/hypertag/core/README_draft.md

 #### Tagged blocks

-- tags chain (:)
+- tags chain (:) -- multiple tags can be put one after another on the same line; each tag can have its own attributes; special tags (_pass_, _null_ tag) cannot be used in this way
-- body: inline / outline / headline
+- body layout: inline / outline / headline
 - there is still a way to explicitly write raw (X)HTML tags through the use of /-blocks which allow writing unescaped markup